What Is Dog Behaviour Training?

 Dogs love getting their paws in the dirt to bury food or create a cool place to lie in the summer.
 If this is a problem, set aside a tiny digging area for your dog in your yard.
 You can also discourage digging by providing your dog with toys and activities that keep him occupied.

 Most dog owners are aware that aggression is not common in dogs.
 However, aggressive behaviours often have an underlying cause.
-If your dog lunges, snaps or bites another dog or person, it is crucial to hire experienced assistance from a veterinarian.
+If your dog lunges, snaps or bites another dog or person, it is crucial to hire an expert for aggressive dog training.

 There are many possible causes of aggression in dogs, including fear, anxiety, insecurity and mistrust.
 Often, aggressive behaviour results from a lack of socialisation and training.
 Understanding the root cause of your dog’s aggression is essential before treating it.